-There are some things that just shouldn’t be composted.
+There are some things that just shouldn’t be tossed into your waste pile.
 Here’s your composting for beginners primer in what not to compost.

 Pet waste.
 While the manure from farm animals is a great boost to compost piles and soil productivity, the waste from dogs and cats should be disposed of in the trash or in a special pet waste disposal system.